slackapi/bolt-js/docs/_future/custom_functions.md

 | `output_parameters` | An object which describes one or more output parameters that will be returned by your function.
 This object follows the exact same pattern as `input_parameters`: top-level properties of the object define output parameter names, with the property values further describe the type and description of each individual output parameter. |

 The value for properties in `input_parameters` and `output_parameters` needs to be an object with further sub-properties:
   * `type`: The type of the input parameter.
-This can be a [Built-in type](https://api.slack.com/future/types) or a [Custom type](https://api.slack.com/future/types/custom) that you define.
+This can be a [built-in type](https://api.slack.com/future/types) or a [custom type](https://api.slack.com/future/types/custom) that you define.
   * `description`: A string description of the parameter.

 If you want to set a property as required, list its name in its respective input or output properties as a `required` property.